Black Balsam Knob Area

 From the parking area at the end of the road, the Ivestor Gap trail skirts Black Balsam Knob and represents the fastest way to reach the Shining Rock Wilderness boundary and Shining Rock itself.

-The trail network makes for a good variety of loop options that go to the various points of interest, almost any of which could be Best Hikes themselves.
+The trail network makes for a good variety of loops that go to the various points of interest, almost any of which could be considered one of the best hikes in the region.
 Here are some additional suggestions:

 - Art Loeb Parking → Art Loeb Tr. over Black Balsam & Tennent Mtn. → Ivestor Gap Tr. → Black Balsam Rd.